 He said, “This is not a small number; so, we intend to make it a far-reaching project that will foster economic development and social progress.”

 Emphasising the significance of the project, in which $95m would be invested within the next five years, the governor added, “This project is a baby of this administration in view of the resources involved, as well as the expected number of beneficiaries.
 I will personally keep myself close to it.”

-Ganduje said that the delay in take-off of the project was primarily due to some logistics, which needed to be sorted out between the Federal Ministry of Finance and the Islamic Development Bank.
+Ganduje said that the delay in the take-off of the project was primarily due to some logistics, which needed to be sorted out between the Federal Ministry of Finance and the Islamic Development Bank.